moiseevigor/moiseevigor.github.io/_posts/2026-08-24-forbidden-directions-null-gallery.md

 symmetric, its eigenvalues real — *no force-free extrapolation, potential, linear force-free, or NLFFF alike, can host a spiral null at all*.
 (Our Part-4 dynamo field can, precisely because it is not force-free: all eight of its spiral nulls carry
-$\lVert\nabla\times\mathbf B\rVert = \sqrt3 \neq 0$ where $\mathbf B = 0$.)
+$\lVert\nabla\times\mathbf B\rVert = \sqrt3 \neq 0$ where $\mathbf B = 0$.
+The
+theorem's linear-algebra core — a symmetric $\nabla\mathbf B$ has only real eigenvalues, so no spiral pair — is machine-checked in Lean:
+<code>FDFormal.forcefree_null_no_spiral</code>,
+<code>research/preferred-directions/lean/FORMAL.md</code>.)
 So the
-radial-only gallery is not half the problem — it is the *whole* problem the extrapolation-based catalogues of solar physics can pose; genuinely spiral nulls live in dynamic MHD and in-situ magnetospheric data.
-Second: the noise-fragile flow classifier goes five-for-five here because real force-free nulls sit far from the radial/spiral boundary — exactly the regime the R2 curves say is easy for everyone.
+radial-only gallery is not half the problem — it is the *whole* problem that **smooth force-free (bounded-α) extrapolations** can pose; non-force-free and data-driven MHD extrapolations are outside the theorem, and genuinely spiral nulls live there and in in-situ magnetospheric data.
+Second: the noise-fragile flow classifier goes five-for-five here because the nulls in these force-free extrapolations (model fields from real magnetograms, not in-situ measurements) sit far from the radial/spiral boundary — exactly the regime the R2 curves say is easy for everyone.
 Consistency, not contradiction.